Enterprise Budget and Decision Making Tool

 Individual farm data entered into the program will be kept private and will not be used or shared by the University of Nebraska.

 Overview of ABC

 The Ag Budget Calculator (ABC) program is designed to assist agricultural producers in determining their cost of production and projected cash and economic returns for their various farm or ranch enterprises.

 When using ABC, an enterprise can be defined by the user based on what makes sense and fits their operation.

 Crops may be entered individually or entered field by field, and/or by dryland or irrigated enterprise acres.
 To break down cost of production information even further, individual field operations and data can be entered.
 This could be one way to analyze cost and returns field by field for a specified crop.
 Then, all separate enterprise budgets (field by field or dryland and irrigated) completed for a particular crop, such as corn, will be added together so the user will have a projected cost of production and estimated returns for their total corn production for the production year.
 This would be similar for soybeans, wheat, or any crop enterprise that producers enter information for into the program.
 The ability to add livestock enterprise data into ABC will be forthcoming.

-Help messages have been added throughout the program.
-Our goal in program development was to make this program user friendly.
+An overview with tutorial videos on ABC is available at: cap.unl.edu/abc Help messages have been added throughout the program.
+Our goal in program development was to make ABC user friendly.
 However, with any new program, the more it is used, the easier it should become.
-Don’t hesitate to reach out for assistance from Glennis McClure, Extension Farm & Ranch Management Analyst, Department of Agriculture Economics, University of Nebraska-Lincoln. firstname.lastname@example.org or 402.472.0661
+Don’t hesitate to reach out for assistance from Glennis McClure, Extension Farm & Ranch Management Analyst, Department of Agriculture Economics, University of Nebraska-Lincoln. email@example.com or 402.472.0661